itsjoshuagraves/digitalgarden/content/_index.md

 <--->

 ## What's new?
+On `September 24, 2023` I made some updates to my [design philosophy](/philosophy).
+It's pretty significant.

 On `September 10, 2023` I launched a new project, [The Nevermore](https://nevermore.rip).
 It's dedicated to the works of Edgar Allan Poe and is focused on giving readers a beautiful experience while reading.
 Hope you'll enjoy!